Next Start

 This experience will assist them in learning and thoroughly practicing various specialized skills.
 They might also be responsible for:

-After completing technical school training, automotive technicians can start down the path toward becoming a master technician.
-At UTI, students can even enroll in additional specialized training programs to supplement their knowledge and skillset.
+After completing technical school training, automotive technicians can start down the path toward becoming master technicians.
+At UTI, students can even enroll in additional specialized training programs to supplement their knowledge and skills.

 Fleet Technician